 What Are Robot Vacuum Cleaners, And How Do They Function?

-A robotic vacuum cleaner is a device or a small disc, to be well-defined, which travels through the length and breadth on almost all types of floors to carry out its cleaning duty.
+A robotic vacuum cleaner is a device or a small disc, to be well-defined, which travels through the length and breadth of almost all types of floors to carry out its cleaning duty.
 It is a compact, battery-operated vacuum cleaner that automatically manages itself all over your home.
 Like any ordinary cleaning device, it pulls up dirt and dust particles with its spinning brushes and suction power.

 It has side brushes mounted on both sides of the body that drives the dust beneath the device.
-Once that gets done, two additional counter-rotating brushes working in the opposite directions collect dirt and direct it to the robust vacuum, which then sucks it and puts it away in the in-built storage bin.
-Unlike the regular upright vacuums, a robotic vacuum drives itself throughout your house with a pair of tractor-like wheels, each one freely operated by different electrical motors.
-The wheels can spin in opposing directions, which allows cleaning almost any area it drives.
+Once that gets done, two additional counter-rotating brushes working in opposite directions collect dirt and direct it to the robust vacuum, which then sucks it and puts it away in the in-built storage bin.
+Unlike regular upright vacuums, a robotic vacuum drives itself throughout your house with a pair of tractor-like wheels, each one freely operated by different electrical motors.
+The wheels can spin in opposing directions, which allows for cleaning almost any area it drives.
 Thus, it can easily collect dirt, dust particles, and even pet hair, for that matter.

 Robotic vacuum cleaners do not have cameras installed in their bodies to navigate the house; it does not work like that.
-Alternatively, numerous sensors have fitted that guide it in detecting and measuring the area in which it operates and manages to progress through it.
+Alternatively, numerous sensors have been fitted that guide it in detecting and measuring the area in which it operates and manages to progress through it.